ldcas-uc3m/TFM/parts/state_of_the_art.typ

-There are two main approaches for addressing this memory: using a portion of the system's memory address space (_memory-mapped_), and exchanging data through simple load and store memory operations; and using a separate memory address space, also called "ports", which require special input/output instructions
+There are two main approaches for addressing this memory: using a portion of the system's memory address space (_memory-mapped_), and exchanging data through simple load and store memory operations; and using a separate memory address space, also called "ports", which require special input/output instructions---as is the case of the Z80 CPU @ZilogZ80 @Carballeira2025Devices.

-@Carballeira2025Devices.
+=== Memory-mapped I/O <sec:mmio>
 // registers
 The latter is the most commonly used in modern computer systems, as it simplifies the interaction for software developers.
 All of these devices